sozalpasan1/scoobydoogame/Design.md

 * **User Flow**
   * When the user clicks the “Play” button in the menu, they get spawned into a random location on the map.
 The monster is spawned after 10 seconds at the same spot the user is spawned, so the user better get moving.
 As mentioned before, the user needs to reset the timer by eating snacks.
 The game ends if the timer goes to 0 or if the monster touches the user.
 You win the game by finding Shaggy.
 So the entire game is spent eating snacks, running from the monster, and checking all areas of the map for Shaggy.
 * **Interactive Elements**
   * When the user opens the game, there's a menu that has the Play Button and the settings button.
-Settings are for game settings, like Audio, video quality, control mapping.
+Settings are for game settings, like Audio, video quality, control mapping. `There should be a difficult setting`
   * The Play Button loads a new screen, where the user selects their map of choice.
 After choosing their map, they spawn at a random location on the map and the game commences
   * Users use WASD to control Scooby’s movement.
 Jump used with the Space button.
-That's all the controls.
+That's all the controls. `Is there any reason for the user to every jump?`
   * Keeping it simple allows for the user to dive straight into the action

 ### **4\.
 Create Design Sketches**